ZeningLin/PEneo/README.md

     2>&1 | tee -a $LOG_DIR
 ```

 It is worth noting that the SIBR dataset is a Chinese-English bilingual dataset.
-You should use bilingual backbones like `layoutlmv3-base-chinese`, `lilt-infoxlm-base` and `layoutxlm-base` for fine-tuning.
+You should use multi-lingual backbones like `layoutlmv3-base-chinese`, `lilt-infoxlm-base` and `layoutxlm-base` for fine-tuning.

 ## Citation